What Makes Cluster Headache One of the Most Severe Pains Known to Man?

 E. Not better accounted for by another ICHD-3 diagnosis.3

-- The Centers for Medicare and Medicaid Services (CMS) limits sumatriptan to 10 treatments per month.5
+- The Centers for Medicare and Medicaid Services (CMS) limits sumatriptan to 10 treatments per month.7

 Clusterbusters is a non-profit organization that supports research for better treatments and a cure while advocating to improve the lives of those struggling with cluster headaches.
 Their mission statement is to educate, advocate and provide support for those living with this invisible condition.
-They were founded in 2002 by Robert Wold to begin research on cluster headaches and to work with labs for development of new and improved treatment options.
-They provide funds for research and encourage their followers to participate in clinical trials.
-In addition, they provide their members with resource materials to read and view involving cluster headaches.7
+They were founded in 2002 by Robert Wold to begin research on cluster headaches and to work with labs for development of new and improved treatment options.8 Clusterbusters hosts a patient conference every September for patients, loved ones, and medical professionals to learn more and find support.

 The Covid-19 pandemic has taken more than two million lives worldwide, sickened over 100 million1, and turned billions of lives upside down in the last year.